 Consistency is how video games create a sense of immersion.
 Artistic consistency in the sound and visuals, input/mechanical consistency in the gameplay, thematic consistency in story and presentation: every part of the experience either adds to, or detracts from, the immersive quality of game.
 A solid premise, with a fitting story and consistent themes adds to the overall experience of a video game.
 This is just as true of fighting games as it is with adventure games, role-playing games, strategy games—just about any game genre with a narrative.

-For an example of consistency triumphing over mechanics, just look at Samurai Showdown.
-I would definitely include Samurai Showdown in that SF2 wave of fighting games with incredibly efficient storytelling.
+For an example of consistency triumphing over mechanics, just look at Samurai Shodown.
+I would definitely include Samurai Shodown in that SF2 wave of fighting games with incredibly efficient storytelling.
 It was an instant classic.
 Though I wouldn't say the original SamSho (as the kids call it) featured especially sharp or innovative game mechanics.
 I always thought the controls were a little loose and certain special moves were unnecessarily hard to pull off.
 Gameplay-wise, SamSho wasn't as refined as SF2, but it didn't need to be.

-What set Samurai Showdown apart was its wildly immersive atmosphere.
+What set Samurai Shodown apart was its wildly immersive atmosphere.
 A diverse cast of pseudo-historical characters drawn from Japan's Edo period (with some overt references to the legendary tales of Miyamoto Musashi) made for the backbone of the game's premise.
 Combine that with colorful visuals reminiscent of woodblock print/painting style of the era and an equally appropriate soundtrack using Japanese folk instruments, and you have a game that succeeds in winning the player over before the first match ends.
 The original SamSho stuck the landing so perfectly that future games in the series would be more or less well-received depending on how effectively they preserved that consistency.

 I believe that the characters included in a fighting game (along with how much information is provided/revealed about them) is the strongest factor in how well a game draws in new players, and how long it retains those players over time.
 I’m sure lots of competitive players out there will disagree, citing mechanics as the most important aspect.
 But to me, the story actually matters (granted, in a counterintuitive way), and characters matter above all else.